Unwilling to Give His Brother the Biggest Share of the Catch

 Cal (Caolan) Maguire was born on May 21, 1916 in Ireland to Caolan Maguire, Sr. and Mary Brady.
 Caolan, Sr. was a fisherman in their little village by the sea near Balbriggen, and Mary cared for their thirteen children, of whom Cal, Jr. was the youngest.
 Cal went to school until about seventh grade when he quit to become a full-time fisherman with his father and brothers.

 When he was eighteen, Cal joined the Irish Merchant Marine.
 After five years, though, he went back to being a fisherman with his father and brothers.
 When he was in his twenties, he married a girl he had met at a dance in the next town over, Skerries, by the name of Mary Brady, the same name as his mother, though she was apparently no relation.
-After their marriage, there were thus two sets of Cal and Mary Maguires living in the same area, which apparently sometimes caused confusion with the post.
+After their marriage, there were thus two sets of Cal and Mary Maguires living in the same area, which apparently sometimes caused confusion with the post office.

 Cal and Mary lived for one year with Mary’s parents until their first baby, Aidan, was born.
 By that time, they had saved up enough to get their own small house, where two more sons were born, Fergus and Keefe.
 Cal and Mary may very well have repeated their parents’ life, had not an incident happened one evening when Cal and his brothers were coming in from a day’s fishing.
 Their father having recently passed away, Cal’s oldest brother, Sean, declared that he should now be getting their father’s portion of the catch, which, of course, had been the biggest portion.
 Cal and his brothers protested, but Sean was adamant.
 Finally the other brothers agreed to let Sean have the biggest part of each day’s catch, but Cal would not give in.